dannsam/xenko-docs/manual/animation/index.md

 # Animation

-Xenko lets you animate 3D models by adding skeletons, skinned meshes, and animations.
+You can animate 3D models by adding skeletons, skinned meshes, and animations.

-For information about 2D animation, see [Sprites](../sprites.md).
+For information about 2D animation, see [Sprites](../sprites/index.md).

 ## Animation sample